-Forest Action Plan: A document including an assessment of statewide forest conditions and trends, a report on all forest land ownership —state, private, and federal, and an evolving management plan for Hawaii’s forests.
+The Forestry Program at the DLNR Division of Forestry and Wildlife is responsible for management forest resources and products.
+Much of this work is guided by the statewide Forest Action Plan: a document including an assessment of statewide forest conditions and trends, a report on all forest land ownership —state, private, and federal, and an evolving management plan for Hawaii’s forests.
 The plan identifies nine priority areas for Hawaii’s forests that include: forest health, invasive species, insects and disease; wildfire; urban and community forestry; climate change and sea level rise; conservation of native biodiversity; hunting, nature-based recreation, and tourism; forest products and carbon sequestration; and U.S. tropical island state and territorial issues.

 Big Tree Program: Run by American Forests, the National Big Tree competition seeks to find the biggest tree of its species in the United States to promote and preserve our tree species.
 In Hawai‘i, our goal is to educate the public about our native and culturally valuable tree species.
 The State of Hawai‘i currently has twenty-one eligible species to be crowned a National Big Tree Champion.
 Do you know of a potential Big Tree Champion?
 Contact us!

 Forest Nurseries: The State Nurseries provide high quality native and endangered plants, and windbreak trees for both the public and state sponsored out-plantings and reforestation projects.